conveyal/english/README.md

 Oxford commas (a comma before the and in a list of one or more items) should be used.
 If the list items themselves contain commas, replace the delimiters with semicolons.
 E.g. "New York, Atlanta, and Hong Kong" or
 Atlanta; Hong Kong; and Washington, DC."

+## Transit vs. Public Transportation
+For US-heavy audiences, use public transportation, or transit if that is too verbose.
+For international audiences, use public transport.